Customer perception can have a big influence on the success or failure of a business.

 Providing an easier experience for customers will, in turn, enhance their perception of you.

 Customers don’t want to feel like they’re dealing with a faceless corporation.
 Even if you run a smaller business, it can be easy to fall into the trap of using “business language” in the majority of your communications.

-User-generated content is one way of adding authenticity to your brand voice while simultaneously demonstrating how your products are use in the real world.
+User-generated content is one way of adding authenticity to your brand voice.
+Plus, a demonstration how your products are use in the real world.